aishwaryaDel/aihub-bolt/README.md

 - React + TypeScript for robust, type-safe development
 - Vite for blazing-fast builds and development experience
 - Tailwind CSS for beautiful, consistent design
-- Supabase for scalable backend infrastructure
+- Express + PostgreSQL for scalable backend infrastructure

 ---